The comma butterfly gets its name from a distinctive comma-shaped white mark on the underside of each hindwing (pictured

 Caterpillars of the Comma butterfly grow to a length of 3.5cm; at maturity they are dark brown and covered with branched spines some of which are black and others orange or white.

-This page includes pictures kindly contributed by Zoran Bozovic, Simon Harding and James Wainscoat.
+This page includes pictures kindly contributed by Zoran Bozovic, Simon Harding, Betty and Tony Rackham, and James Wainscoat.